 • If there is a tie for Third Place, no HM is awarded, if only four awards had been allowed as calculated from the number of entries.

-• If there is a tie for the last permissible 1st, 2nd, 3rd Place or HM award, multiple ribbons are awarded to the tied entrants.
-Exception: For multiple HM awards, only the highest scoring HM will receive a ribbon.
+• If there is a tie for the last permissible 1st, 2nd, or 3rd Place or HM award, multiple awards are given to the tied entrants.

 To facilitate the process of awarding of ribbons, ribbons should be made out ahead of time, with the exception of the winner’s name and the title of the photograph.

 5.5.2.
 Annual Awards